oracle/oracle-database-operator/docs/privateai/README.md

 - The SSL certificate used during the Private AI Service Container Deployment will need a common name(hostname or IP) to be specified during the certificate creation.
 - Later, for a secure communication with the Private AI Service Container Deployed in a Kuberentes Cluster, the client will use the same `cert.pem` file and will send the connection request to same hostname or IP.
 - If you are deploying Private AI Service Container on an OKE cluster, you will need to reserve a Public IP in OCI. - OCI allows provisioning a Public LoadBalancer and assigning a reserved public ip to it.
-Please the [documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengconfiguringloadbalancersnetworkloadbalancers-subtopic.htm).
+Refer the [documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengconfiguringloadbalancersnetworkloadbalancers-subtopic.htm).
 - To reserve a Public IP in OCI, refer to [OCI LoadBalancer Documentation](https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/ContEng/Tasks/contengconfiguringloadbalancersnetworkloadbalancers-subtopic.htm) for the details.
 - Once you have reserved the Public IP, use this Public IP as `Common Name` while generating the openssl certificate in the next step.

 **NOTE:** This step is required only if you are going to deploy the Private AI Service Container on OKE Cluster using OCI Public LoadBalancer.

 **NOTE:** The option to reserve a Private IP and use that with an OCI Internal LoadBalancer is not available as of now.
-Please check the [documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengconfiguringloadbalancersnetworkloadbalancers-subtopic.htm).
+Refer the [documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengconfiguringloadbalancersnetworkloadbalancers-subtopic.htm).

 ### 7. Create Kubernetes secret for the Oracle PrivateAI Deployment